rahulramaprasad7/PES_Project2_Reqd_Credits/README.md

 - ARM-GCC cross-compiler : The 'arm-none-eabi-gcc' command is used to compile the FRDM board target code
 - Macro flag : The '-D $(target_macro_definition)' to compile the target specific sections of code
 - No errors and warnings: The -Wall flag enables a set of warnings, and the -Werror flag treats the warnings as errors.
 Since the output of the compiler shows no error, the code in this repo is without any compiler warnings and errors
-- To enable the RTC, connect a Jumper wire between Pin PTC1 and Pin PTC3
+>- To enable the RTC, connect a Jumper wire between Pin PTC1 and Pin PTC3
+>- Calibrate the touch sensor without placing the finger on it